 If it’s taking longer than you would like, remember that this doesn’t necessarily mean that aquarium conditions are less than ideal; it might just mean that your fish is taking a little longer to get comfortable in its environment again!

-During this recovery time, it’s best to keep your water parameters stable and tank conditions the same; any slight alterations could cause your fish to become stressed out again, which could cause the problem to start over.
+During this recovery time, it’s best to keep your water parameters stable and tank conditions the same; any slight alterations could cause your fish to become stressed again, which could cause the problem to start over.

 It’s also recommended to switch to higher-quality foods during this time to help bolster your betta’s strength and immunity.